tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/ruby.md

 ## <a name="results"></a>Results (Eredmények)

-A következő JSON-ra a kimenet egy szegmens.
+A következő JSON-ja a kimenet egy szegmens:

 ```
 Relevant Headers: